 “This is an important case for physicians, but more importantly for patient access to our Medicaid system,” said Wisconsin Medical Society (Society) CEO Bud Chumbley, MD, MBA.

-The Society was part of a collation of state health care associations that filed amicus briefs in both the Court of Appeals and the Wisconsin Supreme Court advocating for elimination of the Perfection Rule.
+The Society was part of a coalition of state health care associations that filed amicus briefs in both the Court of Appeals and the Wisconsin Supreme Court advocating for elimination of the Perfection Rule.
 According to the briefs, health professionals already face additional administrative burdens and lower reimbursement in treating Medicaid patients.
 The possibility of having payments revoked after the fact where there is no question whether services were provided, covered or necessary threatens clinicians’ ability to participate and ultimately adequate access to care for Medicaid participants.

 “We look forward to our continued work with DHS and other stakeholders to ensure adequate access to care for some of our state’s most vulnerable citizens while also protecting the integrity of our Medicaid system,” added Dr. Chumbley.